hpmicro/nuttx/boards/risc-v/hpmicro/hpm6750evk2-sdk/configs/usb_dev_cdcacm/readme.txt

     nsh     sercon  serdis  sh
   nsh>

-[1] Connect a USB cable to hpm6750evk2 board USB0 and execute `sercon` commands, PC will enumerate a device with a com port.

-  nsh> sercon
+  Beacause board does not provide circuitry for control of the "soft connect" USB pullup.
+As a result, the host PC does not know the USB has been logically connected or disconnected.
+You have to follow these steps to use USB:

+[1] Attach the serial device with the command 'sercon'.

+  1) Start NSH with USB disconnected

+  2) enter to 'sercon' command to start the CDC/ACM device nsh> sercon
       sercon: Registering CDC/ACM serial driver
       sercon: Successfully registered the CDC/ACM serial driver

+  3) Connect the USB device to the host, PC will enumerate a device with a com port.

-[2] You can detach the serial device with the command 'serdis'.
+[2] Detach the serial device with the command 'serdis'.

+  1) Disconnect the USB device from the host

+  2) Enter the 'serdis' command
       nsh> serdis
       serdis: Disconnected

+Note: Default USB port is USB0.